 Can I line the pan with foil?

-Some toaster oven manufacturers recommend using foil.
+Maybe?
+Some toaster oven manufacturers allow the use of foil.
 Others warn against it.

 We suggest you check your manual or contact the manufacturer for specific instructions on using foil in your little oven.